Roberto Clemente Community Academy: 1990s

 Circa 1988, Clemente High established a new curriculum that was centered around students and involved participation from parents and multiculturalism.
 Parents and area community activists shaped the school's curriculum in a manner of the traditional American education system.
 In addition, the school hired parents as mentors, hall monitors, office workers, and tutors.
 The school added a legal clinic to assist parents, students, and immigrants.

 In the 1990s, Chicago-area media began to criticize the Clemente parents and activists.
 This unfolded as the Personal Responsibility and Work Opportunity Act was passed in 1996.
 Persons in the media accused some area parents of stealing money because the school paid them $20 for volunteer work even though they were also on welfare; this is despite the welfare reform act's stated goal to encourage those on welfare to work.
 Other schools in Chicago enacted reforms similar to those at Clemente, which had reduced dropout rates by over 10%.

-Circa 1995, Chicago area local and Illinois state officials accused the school of using an Illinois aid program to send students to Puerto Rico to attend a radical political campus, fund flights for performers and speakers favoring Puerto Rico being politically independent from the United States, and to provide money for a pro-Puerto Rican independence fundraiser.
+Circa 1995, Chicago area local and Illinois state officials accused the school of using an Illinois aid program to send students to Puerto Rico to attend a radical political campus, fund flights for performers and speakers favoring Puerto Rico being politically independent of the United States, and to provide money for a pro-Puerto Rican independence fundraiser.
 In 1996, CPS launched an investigation into mismanagement of money.
 In 1995 and 1996, respectively, it had placed Clemente on financial, and then academic probation.
 In November 1996, a CPS evaluation of Clemente stated, "the political climate and divisiveness thwart academic progress at a level so significant that the education of the students is being ignored."

 On January 31, 1997, Jerry Anderson, an administrator at Homewood-Flossmoor High School and potential candidate for principal at Clemente, decided to decline the position at Clemente after receiving a letter asking her to call "your boss" for the FALN and telephone calls asking her to meet leaders of the area Puerto Rican community; she stated that, "I didn't think politics should have any part in education."
 She also stated that on February 1, 1997, she received a death threat on her answering machine.
 As a result, CPS head Paul G. Vallas notified the Federal Bureau of Investigation (FBI), and Edgar Lopez, the chairperson of a committee named by the speaker of the Illinois House of Representatives to look into the school, accused it of being "controlled by radicals" and asked for it to be broken into smaller schools.

 In February 1997, Irene DaMota, the principal of Whittier Elementary School, was selected as the new Clemente principal.